coursemaster44/Section-7/README.md

 - 2 are deregistering

 **Step 14.Check the DNS of load balancer and refresh**
-- it is serving only 2 instances
+- It is serving only 2 instances

 **Step 15.See in Deployment lifecycle events**
 - 2 are succeeded